albertgassol1/coat_mpc/README.md

 4. This library assumes that racing simulator is available.
 The simulator or a trajectory optimizer must provide information about the track center.
 For a racing car simulator implementation check https://github.com/AMZ-Driverless/fssim or the CRS implementation.

+5. This library assumes that the message coat_mpc car_state is sent by the MPC/state estimator.

-5. All tests have been performed in an environment where the track is known beforehand (Trackdrive/Skidpad dissiplines in Formula Student Driverless).
+6. All tests have been performed in an environment where the track is known beforehand (Trackdrive/Skidpad dissiplines in Formula Student Driverless).

 ## Usage
 1. Clone this repository